ambanum/disinfo.quaidorsay.fr/_pages/en/encyclopedia/7-prevention/3-tools.md

 ### Bad News

-[Bad News](https://getbadnews.com/#intro) is an online browser game developed by [Drog](/encyclopedia/prevention/actors) in collaboration with the University of Cambridge.
+[Bad News](https://getbadnews.com/#intro) is a textual video game running in the browser and developed by [Drog](/encyclopedia/prevention/actors) in collaboration with the University of Cambridge.
+In this game, the player chooses which content to share on social media and how to promote it, with simulated reactions.
+The goal of the game is to amass as many followers as possible and influence them to serve the player’s own interests, at the expense of facts and cohesion.

 It is based on the inoculation theory, exposing people to weakened versions of information manipulation so that they can recognize it in the future and counter its effects.

-It allows players to virtually manipulate information and spread disinformation, in order to better understand its impact — especially in regard to how easily it can be done.
+By suggesting to adopt bad actor’s behaviour, the game exposes the vulnerabilities of social media that can be exploited, helping the player understand how they can protect themselves and which sort of loyalty they should be requesting from platforms.

 A junior version of the game exists for 8-to-10-year-old players.